Skip to main content

 Qulipta can cause severe side effects, too, such as allergic reactions and anaphylaxis, according to the FDA label

 Mild symptoms of an allergic reaction include itching, hives, and a small rash.
 Some people may have symptoms of a serious allergic reaction to Qulipta, which can be life-threatening.
-Swelling of the face, lips, or tongue and trouble breathing are parts of a serious allergic reaction.
+Swelling of the face, lips, or tongue, and trouble breathing are signs of a serious allergic reaction.
 These signs constitute a medical emergency, in which the patient should immediately seek medical attention.

 How soon do Qulipta side effects start?